asharifo/facility-scheduler/README.md

 - **view** their personal and facility schedules,
 - and **remove** any time slots they have already booked.

-The program also monitors current AQI and temperature indices to warn administrators of affected bookings; if the temperature and AQI are above 40 and 150 respectively, a list of outside bookings are displayed to the administrator.
+The program also monitors current AQI and temperature indices to warn administrators of affected bookings; if the temperature and AQI are above 40 and 150 respectively, a list of outside bookings scheduled for today are displayed to the administrator.
 Additionally, administrators have enhanced capabilities such as the ability to view any user's schedules and remove their bookings.